saedarm/SVGDreamerforDummies/README.md

 ### Step 7: Install Additional Dependencies

+Make sure you are in the SVGDreamerforDummies directory.
+Then run:

 ```
 pip install -r requirements.txt
 ```

 ### Step 8: Configure for Model Download

+While still in the SVGDreamerforDummies directory:

 1. Open the file `conf/config.yaml`
 2. Add or modify: